 Pricing

-Lightspeed’s Core plan is $149/month, with their basic plan (which doesn’t include reports or customer loyalty) starting at $89/month.
+Lightspeed’s Core plan is $149/month.
+Their cheaper Basic plan (which doesn’t include reports or customer loyalty) starts at $89/month.

 Pros